Reserve Officers’ Training Corps (ROTC)

 College Scholarship Program

 Scholarships are available to qualifying students entering or enrolled in the University Air Force or Army ROTC programs.
 Scholarship consideration is predicated on student ability, performance, and potential.
 In order to accept the scholarship, if offered, the student must enroll in ROTC, be medically qualified for military service, pass a physical fitness test, and take an oath to defend the constitution of the United States.
-These ROTC scholarships may provide payment of up to full tuition (resident and non-resident), laboratory expenses, mandatory fees, a textbook allowance of $900 (Air Force) and $1,200 (Army) per year, and a tax free stipend of $300-$500 per month, depending on academic year.
+These ROTC scholarships may provide payment of up to full tuition (resident and non-resident), laboratory expenses, mandatory fees, a textbook allowance of $900 (Air Force) and $1,200 (Army) per year, and a tax free stipend of $420 per month.

 Details of the scholarship program may be obtained online through the Air Force and Army, and from the ROTC department concerned.
-Refer to the following sections for names of persons who can supply additional information.
+Refer to the department listings for names of persons who can supply additional information.